dribnet/purvs/README.md

 ### Update:

 I've now added multiple masks and the ability to use both the fully randomized script and the two grid style scripts in one porject.

+### Notes:
+One thing I've noticed is at very high image densities the texture of certain shapes just disapears lossing the effect of certain shapes